vim/vim/src/po/README_mingw.txt

 First of all you must set the environment variable LANGUAGE to xx, where xx is the name of your language.
 You can do it from the command line or adding a line to your autoexec.bat file: set LANGUAGE=xx.
-You must also add your language to the Make_ming.mak file in the lines LANGUAGES, MOFILES, AND POFILES.
+You must also add your language to the Make_all.mak file in the lines LANGUAGES, MOFILES, AND POFILES.

 If you don't have a xx.po file, you must create it with the command: